-The value of NPROMA is chosen by the user at run-time to suit the architecture of the CPU (small values, typically a few 10's for scalar CPUs, and larger values (100's or 1000's) for vector CPUs).
+The value of NPROMA is chosen by the user at run-time to suit the computer architecture of the (small values, typically a few 10's for general purpose processors, and larger values (100's or 1000's) for systems with large vector units such as GPUs).

-The innermost loop should perform well on the CPU (for scalar CPUs the data size should be small enough to fit in cache, and for vector CPUs the vector will be long enough to minimise overheads), and the outermost loop can be parallelised over the node using OPENMP, giving the typical code structure shown in Listing 2.6.
+The innermost loop should perform well on the CPU (for general purpose processors the data size should be small enough to fit in cache, and the outermost loop can be parallelised over the node using OpenMP, giving the typical code structure shown in Listing 2.6.